-The Cotton Development Board (CDB) has persevered to introduce Bt cotton in Bangladesh through a Material Transfer Agreement (MTA) with foreign seed companies.
-With the permission of the NCB in October 2017, CDB signed MTA with JK Agri-Genetics Ltd (JKAL), India to obtain Bt cotton hybrid varieties containing truncated Cry1Ac Bt gene.
-With the permission of the Institutional Biosafety Committee of the Cotton Development Board, the CDB began a contained trial on August 7, 2018 with two Bt hybrid cotton varieties: JKCH 1947 Bt and JKCH 1050 Bt.
-A contained trial to test the efficacy of the introduced Bt varieties was successfully completed and a confined field trial was approved by National Technical Committee on Crop Biotechnology.
-(NTCCB).
-The CDB is hoping to start planting in February 2020.
+The Cotton Development Board (CDB) has introduced Bt cotton in Bangladesh through a Material Transfer Agreement (MTA) with foreign seed companies.
+With the permission of the NCB in October 2017, CDB signed an MTA with JK Agri-Genetics Ltd (JKAL), India to obtain Bt cotton hybrid varieties containing truncated Cry1Ac Bt gene.
+With the permission of the Institutional Biosafety Committee of the Cotton Development Board, the CDB began a contained trial on August 7, 2018 with two Bt hybrid cotton varieties: JKCH 1947 Bt and JKCH 1950 Bt.
+A contained greenhouse trial to test the efficacy of the introduced Bt varieties was successfully completed.
+On March 4, 2020, CDB received National Committee on Biosafety's (NCB) approval to start a confined field trials (CFTs) for the crop year 2020-21.
 The goal is development of an efficient GE cotton variety which is resistant to Bollworm and Spodoptera / Armyworm.

-b) COMMERCIAL PRODUCTION:
+b.
+COMMERCIAL PRODUCTION: